 date in a file name

-Dates are sometimes written in words rather than numerals.
-Such usage is seen mainly in creative writing and legal documents.
+Dates are generally written in words rather than numerals in creative writing and legal documents.
 Spell out the day and the month, but use numerals for the year.

 - Where were you on the night of the fifteenth at 11 p.m.?